dhiafadhil/transnet/README.md

 ## INFO
    - App Runnng on http://localhost:3000
-   - Use Insomnia To View Data
+   - I Use Insomnia To View Data
-   - First run (ex ubuntu : npm install on file directory)